nithinhm/vtu-marks-scraper-analyzer/README.md

 4. Run the application using Python:

 ```
-python "vtu marks scraper app by nithinhm.py"
+python "vtu marks scraper app by nithinhm - GUI.py"
 ```

-5. Follow the prompts and enter the required information, such as the college code, branch code, batch year etc.
+5. Enter the required information, such as the college code, branch code, batch year etc.

-6. Sit back and relax while the tool collects the marks data for all students and generates the Excel file.
+6. Click Verify to verify the input.
+If the entered data is valid, you can click Collect.
+Next, sit back and relax while the tool collects the marks data for the specified students and generates an Excel file.

 7. Once the process is complete, you will find the processed marks data in an Excel file named `20{batch} {branch} semester {number} {first_USN} to {last_USN} VTU results.xlsx` within the appropriate subfolder in the same directory.